 General information on homelessness

 Individuals or families may be homeless for a variety of reasons.
 There is no one, simple answer to this question.
 A number of complex conditions may exist that pose barriers to permanent housing:

 Many families and individuals simply cannot afford market rents and the supply of subsidized and below market rate housing does not meet the demand.
 In many areas of Maine, there is no public transportation available, making these areas inaccessible to people without their own transportation.

 Adults with minimum wage or low hourly wage simply do not earn enough to cover necessities.
 In addition, those many of those receiving one or more types of public assistance still do not receive enough to cover housing, food and health care.

-Job Or Income Loss
+Job or Income Loss

 Statistics tells us that many individuals and families are “one paycheck away from homelessness.”
-Although the poor are most at risk of homelessness, middle class families who lose the wage-earner’s income – whether due to job loss, disability, death or for other reasons – may not be able to continue monthly housing payments leading to evictions from their homes due to mortgage or rental defaults.
+Although the poor are most at risk of homelessness, middle class families who lose the wage-earner’s income – whether due to job loss, disability, divorce or for other reasons – may not be able to continue monthly housing payments leading to evictions from their homes due to mortgage or rental defaults.